Certification

 Exam Sections

-The CSA Exam consists of 9 Sections and 150 questions relating to social, financial, and medical aspects of aging.
-Individuals who do not pass the exam will receive a score breakdown, similar information to the table below, with the candidate's performance in percentages for each section to help focus areas of study.
+Current Examination Information: The CSA examination consists of 10 Sections and 115 questions relating to social, financial, and medical aspects of aging.
+Individuals who do not pass the exam will receive a score breakdown, similar information to the current exam blueprint table below, with the candidate's performance in percentages for each section to help focus areas of study.
 No graded exam or exam answers will be given out under any circumstance.
 The purpose of the exam is to determine proficiency in areas of aging and is not intended to provide diagnostic feedback.

 SECTION 1 Anthropology and Sociology 11.9%